-What Drives the Office Bully to Bully and Harass?
+What Drives the Office Bully?

 Insecurities.
 In most cases, the harasser has deep rooted insecurities about himself.
 Having been laid off in the past has shaken his confidence.
 Or he feels that his job security or his image in the workplace is threatened by a new employee with fresh ideas, or by the influx of younger, more energetic or tech savvy employees in his company.